ifyouseewendy/random-notes/design-of-delegation.md

 ### Compared to traditional inheritance

 In class-oriented languages, multiple copies \(aka, "instances"\) of a class can be made, like stamping something out from a mold.
 But in JavaScript, there are no such copy-actions performed.
 You don't create multiple instances of a class.
 You can create multiple objects that `[[Prototype]]`link to a common object.
-But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quit_e _**linked**.
+But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite **linked**.

 "inheritance" \(and "prototypal inheritance"\) and all the other OO terms just do not make sense when considering how JavaScript _actually_ works \(not just applied to our forced mental models\).

-Instead, "delegation" is a more appropriate term, because **these relationships are not **_**copies**_** but delegation **_**links**_.
+Instead, "delegation" is a more appropriate term, because **these relationships are not ***copies*** but delegation ***links***.

 ### Prototypal Inheritance && Differential Inheritance